This post contains affiliate links.

 Blueberry

 Blueberries are one of only three berries native to North America.
-While blueberries are commonly used in sweets (like Blueberry Cheesecake Popsicles), they are also great in savory foods like this quick and easy Blueberry Balsamic Grilled Cheese.
+While blueberries are commonly used in sweets they are also great in savory foods like this quick and easy Blueberry Balsamic Grilled Cheese.

-- Biloxi Blueberry is a warm region blueberry noted for its plumpness, sweet taste, and juiciness.
-They are usually hand-picked as they are more delicate than other varieties, but this makes them a popular southern variety open for DIY blueberry picking.
+• Biloxi Blueberry is a warm-region blueberry noted for its plumpness, sweet taste, and juiciness.
+It is usually hand-picked as it is more delicate than other varieties, but this makes it a popular southern variety open for DIY blueberry picking.

 Boysenberry